Looking for Adult Dance & Fitness Class Descriptions? Check out our Adult Class page!

 Level I/Beginner - ages 7-9 - This level is the first hour long class a student will take past the introductory and creative movement level that concentrates on one genre of dance.

 Level V/Advanced - by instructor approval

-Ballet The traditional technique of classical ballet has developed over centuries.
-Taught through structured exercises at the barre and center, it is the foundation for all forms of dance encouraging students to increase focus, body awareness, balance, coordination, control, and concentration while building a graceful and healthy body with good posture.
+Classical Ballet Classical ballet is taught through structured exercises at the barre and center, and is the foundation for all forms of dance.
+Ballet encourages students to increase focus, body awareness, balance, posture, and control while building a graceful and healthy body.
 All students are encouraged to take ballet.

 PrePointe A foot strengthening class that not only strengthens the muscles of the feet and legs, but teaches students correct alignment for better control and balance.
 Although this class is geared toward the ballet dancer, students of all genres will benefit from taking this class.

 Pointe Dancing on pointe is the pinnacle of the classical ballet dancer's journey.
 It is performed using special shoes designed specifically to dance on the tips of the toes for long periods of time.
 Dancing on pointe requires strength and skill, so prior permission from instructor is required.
 PrePointe is a pre-requisite for this class and it must be taken in tandem with pointe.
 Students interested in taking pointe class must have been in PrePointe for at least 6 months, must be taking a minimum of one ballet technique class per week, and must be at least 13 years old.

 Jazz Jazz style is layered over the traditional technique of ballet and uses a low center of gravity to move the body.
 Students will dance to upbeat, popular songs while working on body isolations, rhythmic awareness and improvisation to express music and movement.
 In this high energy class, dancers will explore various forms of this type of dancing including Broadway, funk, and fusion.